mschuchard/jenkins-devops-libs/docs/Helm.md

   name:         'happy-panda', // required name for the release object
   namespace:    'default', // optional namespace for the installed release object
-  outputFormat: 'table', // optional format for output (table, json, or yaml)
+  outputFormat: 'table', // optional format for output (table, json, or yaml) )
-  return:       false, // optional return history output from method as String )
 ```